top of page

 resume

-While writing, archiving, and curating form the three nodes of her preservation practice, it was her experience as a key costumer at Tyler Perry Studios that ultimately inspired her passion and pursuit.
+While writing, archiving, and teaching form the three nodes of her preservation practice, it was her experience as a key costumer at Tyler Perry Studios that ultimately inspired her passion and pursuit.
 In 2021, She established The Radical Archive of Performance (t.r.a.p.), also the subject of her dissertation.
 Her dissertation explores the theoretical implications at the intersection between the archive, blackness, and film/tv production culture.

 Press, Research, and Writing